If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Say hello to these awesome all-in-one garden tools.

-If your garden is looking a little scruffy, a bow rake might be just the tool you need to clean it up.
-A bow rake can spread mulch, rake up leaves, remove woods, tamp soil, remove roots and rocks, and break up soil clods.
+If your garden is looking a little wild, a bow rake is the heavy lifter you need to tame it.
+Unlike a flimsy leaf rake, a bow rake is built to spread heavy mulch, level dirt, remove rocks, and break up stubborn soil clods.

-But with so many options on the market, it can be overwhelming to choose a durable, easy-to-use rake.
-That’s why we’ve spent hours researching real customer reviews and expert advice to put together a list of the seven best bow rakes.
+But with so many handles, heads, and materials on the market, finding one that won’t snap under pressure can be tough.
+We spent hours analyzing real customer feedback and expert landscaping advice to curate this list of the seven best bow rakes.

 Our Top Picks